ITU-BDSA-GROUP12/Chirp/docs/report.md

 The about me tab is only accessible for authenticated users, and is only privately accessible.

+It is worth mentioning that we are actually deletion _all_ information about users, both in our database as an author with all information and in Azure as a saved user.
+This _should_ mean we are fully GDPR compliant.

 #### The cheep box

 The **cheep box** is a text entry field accompanied by a **Share** button to send any text entered as a cheep.
 The cheep box is available on the **public timeline** page and on the **my timeline** page, and only for authenticated users.